 Foster professional relationships and ongoing collaboration between institutions of higher education and vocational studies in the United States and in Greenland, in line with the Government of Greenland’s overall objectives related to land and fisheries management, hospitality, and sustainable tourism.

-Consult with officials from the local Greenlandic government, Greenlandic university leaders and education experts, and the U.S. Embassy in Copenhagen/U.S. Consulate in Nuuk - along with EUR/PPD - on the nature and scope of the activities carried out under the Arctic Education Alliance before and during their implementation
+Consult with officials from the local Greenlandic government, Greenlandic university and/or other educational and vocational institution leaders and education experts, and the U.S. Embassy in Copenhagen/U.S. Consulate in Nuuk - along with EUR/PPD - on the nature and scope of the activities carried out under the Arctic Education Alliance before and during their implementation

-Serve as the primary point of contact and source of information for the University of Greenland [including the Ministry of Education, Culture, Church and Foreign Affairs in Greenland], U.S. institutions, and the U.S. Embassy in Copenhagen/U.S. Consulate in Nuuk on activities carried out under the Arctic Education Alliance
+Serve as the primary point of contact and source of information for the University of Greenland and/or other educational and vocational institutions [including the Ministry of Education, Culture, Church and Foreign Affairs in Greenland], U.S. institutions, and the U.S. Embassy in Copenhagen/U.S. Consulate in Nuuk on activities carried out under the Arctic Education Alliance